TorqIT/shopware-azure-provisioning/README.md

            # You may also want to declare per-environment files like so
            - ./azure/parameters.dev.json:/azure/parameters.dev.json:rw
            - ./azure/parameters.prod.json:/azure/parameters.prod.json:rw
+           # Define a volume to hold your login information between container restarts
+           - azure:/root/.azure
          environment:
            # These vars are required so that the scripts can properly tag and
            # push the necessary images to Azure.
 Ensure these images are built